derdon/ini/README.rst

 See the Wiki at https://github.com/derdon/ini/wiki/ for examples and explanations on how to use this library.

-..
-    The API documentation can be found at: ...
+The API documentation can be found at http://godoc.org/github.com/derdon/ini.